wprender/cloudbreak-docs/docs/topologies.md

 - `create credential`
 - `create template`

-To create a new network with a previously created configuration for instance, follow these steps in the **create network** panel:
+To create a new network with a previously created configuration, follow these steps in the **create network** panel:

   1. From cloud provider tabs, select `OpenStack`.
   2. Enter the new network `Name`.